numpy/numtype/docs/user_guide/differences.md

 ## Extended precision removals

-The following non-extistent scalar types have been removed (numpy/numtype#209):
+The following non-existent scalar types have been removed (numpy/numtype#209):

 - `int128` and `int256`
 - `uint128` and `uint256`